U.S. and VA Government Syllabus

-5. You are responsible for all assignments when absent.
-Classwork/homework and assignments will be posted on the Phoenix gradebook.
+- You are responsible for all assignments when absent.
+Assignments will be posted on my Google classroom.

 7. All work must be the student’s own.
 Downloaded or copied work will result in a zero.
 The Briar Woods Honor Code will be followed and the administration will be notified of any cheating.

 The best way to reach me is through the school email which is firstname.lastname@example.org.
 I will respond as soon as I am able.
 You can also call the school at 703-957-4400.
-I am available to meet with students at the beginning of the school day.
-I can also meet during the school day if prior arrangements are made.
+When prior arrangements are made, I am available to meet with students at the beginning of the school day and during the school day.
 I am in Room 301 on A and B days.